 Second, Write Subject Lines That Stir Curiosity

-The next way that can help you increase your marketing email open rates is sparking curiosity in your email subejct line.
+The next way that can help you increase your marketing email open rates is sparking curiosity in your email subject line.

-Let’s pretend that you would receive an email with a subject line “Did you miss this?”.
+Let’s pretend that you would receive an email with the subject line “Did you miss this?”.